esphome/esphome-docs/guides/automations.rst

          # ...
          id: dehumidifier1

-First, we have to give the dehumidifier an :ref:`config-id` so that we can later use it inside our awesome automation.
+First, we have to give the dehumidifier a :ref:`config-id` so that we can later use it inside our awesome automation.

 .. code-block:: yaml